josh-nguyen/autoclicker/README.md

 * Press 'p' to exit the program.
 * The default sleep time between clicks is 0.5 seconds.

-Installs
+Requirements
-* pyautogui, pynput is required.
+* pyautogui, pynput, keyboard is required.
+* to install, run:  pip install -r requirements.txt